 There are linen/flax producers in other parts of the world which are characterised by different climatic conditions which are not as favourable to the growth of flax fibres.
 For example, flax plants that are grown in North Africa, where the climactic conditions are dry and hot, produce a shorter fibre.
 When these fibres are processed into fabrics or twines they have a tendency to break at lower thresholds leading some to a poorer quality finished product.

 Flax that is grown elsewhere simply doesn’t grow with the same height or quality.
 Hence, the long and lustrous nature of Western Europe’s flax fibre has a very high breakage point and is therefore what makes this particular linen fabric the highest quality in the world.

 Additionally, this unique plant textile is the only plant textile fibre originating on the continent and therefore knowledge and experience in handling Flax is centuries old.

 Regulated Quality Controls

-Due to the centuries old history of Flax and Linen production in Europe, and their pride in the quality of product produced, our fabric producers proudly belong to a regulatory board called the MASTERS OF LINEN®.
+Due to the centuries-old history of Flax and Linen production in Europe, and their pride in the quality of products produced, our fabric producers proudly belong to a regulatory board called the MASTERS OF LINEN®.
 MASTERS OF LINEN® is a registered mark and sign of excellence for linen 100% Made in EUROPE, from field to yarn to fabric.
-By purchasing fabrics with this mark of quality consumers are not only recieving the highest quality linen fabric on the market, they are also supporting sustainable production, respect for the environment, social ethics, and excellence in innovation.
+By purchasing fabrics with this mark of quality consumers are not only receiving the highest quality linen fabric on the market, but they are also supporting sustainable production, respect for the environment, social ethics, and excellence in innovation.